 I suggest saving a game before walking into an area where there are monsters, and again if you defeat the monster.
 (You can't save while you're actually in the same location as a monster.)
 If you seem to be getting your butt kicked in a fight, you can always run away.
 Either keep moving -- you gain back an endurance point per turn -- or retreat to an area where the creature won't follow and rest.

 With one exception (the scroll of Refreshment), the magic items in this game are randomized as to their exact location.

 Scrolls: Fireworks, Gating.
 Honing, Mischief, Protection, Refreshment (the scroll of Refreshment is always in the Wine Cellar)

 Potions: Death, Enlightenment, Forgetfulness, Healing, Might

 Wand/Rod/Staff/Stave/Stick/Cane (you get one of each in each game, but for simplicity's sake I will always refer to "wands"): Anesthesia, Annihilation, Dispel, Eversion, Levitation, Sayonara

-You must have scrolls, wands, and potions identified at the Magick Shoppe before you can use them.
+You must have scrolls, wands, and potions identified by showing them to the woman in the Magick Shoppe in Gurth before you can use them.
 Shake potions before you drink them.
 To use a scroll, read it, then say its word of power.
 To use a wand, just point it at your desired target.